atanikan/LLM-service-api/README.md

 :bulb: **Note:** Ensure the "~" are pointing to the right location. if not home directory

-## Adding a RESTAPI calls to the model to achieve Inference as a service
+## Adding a RESTAPI calls to the model to achieve Inference as a service (Work In Progress)
 :bulb: **Note:** You can directly use the conda environment `/lus/gila/projects/Aurora_deployment/conda_env_llm` and skip conda setup step 1  below.
 Just run `conda activate /lus/gila/projects/Aurora_deployment/conda_env_llm/anl_llma-13b` OR `conda activate /lus/gila/projects/Aurora_deployment/conda_env_llm/anl_llma-70b`

 1. To use the API to make rest api calls to parsl.
 Activate any existing conda environment